vinceweaver192/My-Matrix/README.md

 # My-Matrix
-This program performs matrix operations and matrix calculations for one or more matrices.
+This program performs matrix operations and matrix calculations for one or more matrices through tests.